 II.
-Joseph's Faith
+Joseph's story

-- A. You recall that when Rebekah learned of Esau's intention to murder his brother Jacob she wanted Jacob to go stay with her brother Laban in Haran.
-She sold this to Isaac by telling him she could not stand the thought of Jacob marrying one of the local Hittite women.
-So Isaac sent Jacob to Laban. - B. Jacob wanted to marry Laban's younger daughter, Rachel, and agreed to work for Laban for seven years in exchange for her hand.
-During the wedding ceremony that was held after Jacob's seven years of labor, Laban secretly substituted his older daughter, Leah, as the bride.
-When Jacob cried foul, Laban excused his deceit by appealing to their cultural practice of the older daughter marrying first. - C. Laban said that Jacob could marry Rachel after the seven days of the wedding festivities accompanying his marriage to Leah were over, if he agreed to work for Laban for seven more years.
-That is what Jacob chose to do. - D. While Jacob was in Haran, Jacob had six sons and one daughter by Leah, two sons by Leah's servant, Zilpah, two sons by Rachel's servant, Bilhah, and finally he had a son by Rachel. - 1.
+A. As most of you know, Isaac's son Jacob had by exploitation and deception taken from his older twin brother, Esau, both the birthright (the disproportionate inheritance to which the eldest was entitled) and the blessing (the covenant blessing, the privilege of being the child of promise), so Esau was intending to kill him.
+To protect Jacob, his mother, Rebekah, manipulated Isaac into sending him to her brother Laban in Haran to find a wife.

+B. There is much that happens to Jacob in and on the way to and from Haran that we must skip over, but while he was in Haran he had six sons and one daughter by wife Leah, two sons by Leah's servant, Zilpah, two sons by Rachel's servant, Bilhah, and finally had a son by his beloved wife Rachel.
 When she had given birth, Rachel said (Gen. 30:23), "God has taken away my reproach," and she named the son Joseph (Gen. 30:24), saying, "May the Lord add to me another son!"
-Joseph means "May he add." - 2.
-After Joseph was born, Jacob worked for Laban another six years.
-He then, in accordance with God's directive, moved his family back to the promise land. - 3.
+Joseph means "May he add."

+C. After Joseph was born, Jacob worked for his uncle Laban another six years.
+He then, in accordance with God's directive, moved his family back to his homeland, the promise land.
+(It was on that journey back home that Jacob was given the name Israel.)
 The Lord did indeed grant Rachel another son, but that was after Jacob and his family had returned to Canaan.
-As Jacob and his family traveled from Shechem to Ephrath (Bethlehem), Rachel died outside of Ephrath giving birth to Jacob's twelfth son,
+As they traveled from Shechem to Ephrath (Bethlehem), Rachel died outside of Ephrath giving birth to Jacob's twelfth son, Benjamin.

-Benjamin.
 The family continued on to Hebron where Jacob's father Isaac was still living at the time.

-E. The story of Joseph occupies roughly the last quarter of the book of Genesis, so it is quite a lot of material, and you no doubt are familiar with it.
-The story begins in Genesis 37 where we are told that Joseph at age seventeen was tending Jacob's flock with his older brothers.
+D. The story of Joseph occupies roughly the last quarter of the book of Genesis.
+It begins in Genesis 37 where we are told that Joseph at age seventeen was tending Jacob's flock with his older brothers.
 He was "with" or "helping" the sons of Bilhah (Dan, Naphtali) and Zilpah (Gad, Asher) and apparently became aware of conduct on the part of his brothers that he felt obligated to report to his father.
-We are not told the nature of the conduct or the content of the bad report he gave, and it is possible Joseph was just being a tattletale to elevate himself at his brothers' expense, but it seems more likely that this event is recounted to provide an opening glimpse of young Joseph's character; he is a dutiful son who puts faithfulness to his father above popularity with his brothers.
+This event probably is recounted to provide an opening glimpse of young Joseph's character; he is a dutiful son who puts faithfulness to his father above popularity with his brothers.

-F. Jacob, also named Israel, loved Joseph more than his other sons because he was a son of Jacob's old age, as was Benjamin.
+E. Jacob (Israel) loved Joseph more than his other sons because he was a son of Jacob's old age, as was Benjamin.
 They were Jacob's last two sons, the sons born of his beloved Rachel who was barren until Jacob's later years.
 I assume Joseph was the favored son of Jacob's old age because Rachel had died giving birth to Benjamin, so the joy of his birth would have been mixed with bitterness.
-Even though Jacob had lived with the strife associated with his parents having favorite sons, albeit different ones (Isaac favored Esau and Rebekah favored Jacob), he repeats their parenting mistake.

-G. Jacob made his favoritism of Joseph open and obvious by making him a special and distinctive robe.
+Jacob made his favoritism of Joseph open and obvious by making him a special and distinctive robe.
 Whether the robe was multicolored, richly ornamented, or simply had long sleeves is disputed, but it clearly was special and distinctive and was a visual testimony of Jacob's preference for Joseph.
 The result of this blatant favoritism was that Joseph's brothers hated him so intensely that they could not speak kindly to him.